Traian Lalescu: Legacy

-There are several institutions bearing his name, including Colegiul Naţional de Informatică Traian Lalescu in Hunedoara and Liceul Teoretic Traian Lalescu in Reşiţa.
-There is also a Traian Lalescu Street in Timişoara.
+There are several institutions bearing his name, including Colegiul Național de Informatică Traian Lalescu in Hunedoara and Liceul Teoretic Traian Lalescu in Reșița.
+There are also streets named after him in Craiova, Oradea, Reșița, and Timișoara.
 The National Mathematics Contest Traian Lalescu for undergraduate students is also named after him.

-A statue of Lalescu, carved in 1930 by Cornel Medrea, is situated in front of the Faculty of Mechanical Engineering, in Timişoara and another statue of Lalescu is situated inside the University of Bucharest.
+A statue of Lalescu, carved in 1930 by Cornel Medrea, is situated in front of the Faculty of Mechanical Engineering, in Timișoara and another statue of Lalescu is situated inside the University of Bucharest.